cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 ### Service specification

+#### Using services

+All pods should be part of services due to [Istio requirement](https://istio.io/docs/ops/deployment/requirements/).

 #### Service pod names

 The component creates a service if it has to be accessed by other components.
 Service ports should have the name of format `<protocol>[-<suffix>]`, e.g. `grpc-api` or `tcp-database`.
 See more in Istio documentation